 Some links in this post may be affiliate links

-Sinningia speciosa also called Florist's Gloxinia or Brazilian Gloxinia is one of the popular flowering plants on account of its large, velvety, brightly-colored blooms and its dark green, hairy, oval-shaped leaves which form a basal rosette.
+Sinningia speciosa also called Gloxinia Plant, Florist's Gloxinia or Brazilian Gloxinia is among favored flowering plants on account of its large, velvety, brightly-colored blooms and its dark green, hairy, oval-shaped leaves which form a basal rosette.

 To keep Gloxinia thriving, keep it away from drafty conditions, regularly remove dead flowers and damaged leaves and do not leave the soil to dry out for a long period.